jpsalis/ASETNIOP/readme.md

 My design is a hardware-based implementation of the layout.
 Existing hardware based solutions have been created in the past by other individuals, but I wanted to challenge myself to create a similar creation from scratch, while improving my proficiency at programming microcontrollers, and possibly refine certain details of the layout while i'm at it.

 ## Design Considerations
 1. Design must work as a standard HID peripheral with no additional drivers.
 In effect, it should be plug-and-play.
 This almost instantly excludes certain microcontrollers that don't come equipped with hardware USB peripheral abilities.
+Including my original prototype board, the atmega328p used in the Arduino Uno.
 2. Due to the nature of the keyboard layout, it will be ultimately setup as a split keyboard, connected by a sort of cable between the two modules.
 My intention is to use a headphone cable to transmit the I2C protocol, with the right keyboard sending telemetry data back to the left side upon request to be processed.